Syrian state media: Israeli airstrikes kill 5 in Damascus

 Iran's semiofficial Tasnim news agency Sunday said no Iranian nationals were harmed in Israel’s strike on Damascus.
 It said one of the rockets hit the same place where former Hezbollah commander Imad Moghnieh was killed in 2008.

 The last reported attack on Damascus was on Jan.
-2, when the Syrian army reported that Israel’s military fired missiles toward the international airport of Syria’s capital early Monday, putting it out of service and killing two soldiers and wounding two others.
+2, when the Syrian army reported that Israel’s military fired missiles toward the capital's international airport, putting it out of service and killing two soldiers.

+The attack came amid Israeli fears that the Damascus airport was being used to funnel Iranian weaponry into the country.

 Israel has carried out hundreds of strikes on targets inside government-controlled parts of Syria in recent years, but rarely acknowledges or discusses the operations.

-Israel has acknowledged, however, that it targets bases of Iran-allied militant groups, such as Lebanon’s Hezbollah, which has sent thousands of fighters to support Syrian President Bashar Assad’s forces.
+Israel has acknowledged, however, that it targets bases of Iran-allied militant groups, such as Lebanon’s Hezbollah, which has sent thousands of fighters to support President Assad’s forces.

-The Israeli strikes come amid a wider shadow war between Israel and Iran.
-The attacks on airports in Damascus and Aleppo were over fears they were being used to funnel Iranian weaponry into the country.

 While he did not directly mention the strikes, Israeli Prime Minister Benjamin Netanyahu told a meeting of his Cabinet on Sunday that Israel would continue to defend itself from what it sees as Iran’s aggression.